bcjaeger/bcjaeger-website/content/project/nhanesTrends/index.md

 - NHANES
 date: "2022-07-30"
 draft: false
-excerpt:
+excerpt: This shiny application is also an R package.
+It comes with meticulously cleaned data from the National Health and Nutrition Examination Survey (NHANES) and a function to run the `nhanesTrends` app locally.
 layout: single
 subtitle: This shiny application is also an R package.
-It comes with meticulously cleaned data from the National Health and Nutrition Examination Survey (NHANES) and a function to run the app locally.
+It comes with meticulously cleaned data from the National Health and Nutrition Examination Survey (NHANES) and a function to run the `nhanesTrends` app locally.
 tags:
 - hugo-site
 title: nhanesTrends